 - Access point reprogramming

-Wireless capabilities provide an increased level of flexibility and scalability and the security of multiple offices can be put under one umbrella; information received from each and every office is saved in one single place.
+Wireless capabilities provide an increased level of flexibility and scalability, and the security of multiple offices can be put under one umbrella; information received from each and every office is saved in one single place in the cloud.

-When making use of cloud access control you can monitor live-stream videos from any device and at any time during the day.
-Thus, your security needs can be addressed in real time and you don't have to hire an in-house security specialist.
-Your access control provider will take care of any security-related issues.
+When making use of cloud access control, you can monitor live-stream videos from any device at any time.
+Thus, your security needs can be addressed in real-time and you don't have to hire an in-house security specialist.
+Instead, your access control provider will help you to monitor any security-related issues.

-When we think of the legacy access control, it has the following drawbacks compared to a cloud-based physical access control system:
+When we think of legacy access control, it has the following drawbacks compared to a cloud-based physical access control system:

-- Higher upfront costs (purchase of local servers and other hardware)
+- Higher upfront costs (e.g., the purchase of local servers and other hardware)

-- Proprietary legacy systems make it hard to change a security vendor
+- Proprietary legacy systems make it harder to change to a different security vendor

 - Centralized controllers are usually limited to a certain number of doors

 - They require the presence of an on-site specialist who can react to an issue if it arises